 - 1979 to 1990: Because live birth data were not available for this period, estimates were calculated using the proportion of low birth weight births in the given years from, “Low birth weight (less than 2,500 grams) and borderline viable birth weight-adjusted low birth weight (500 to less than 2,500 grams), by sex, Canada, provinces and territories, annual”.
 Source: Statistics Canada, CANSIM Table 102-4005 (Accessed 2013-08-01).

-- Please note that the number of births is final up to December 2013 and updated from January 2014 to December 2016.
+- Please note that the number of births is final up to December 2016, updated from January 2017 to December 2019.

 All other diseases: